ppy/osu-wiki/wiki/Difficulties/en.md

 *See also: [Ranking Criteria § Mapset](/wiki/Ranking_Criteria/#mapset).*

-The difficulty of a beatmap *describes* the level of skill needed to complete a beatmap.
+The difficulty of a beatmap *describes* the level of skill needed to complete it.

 ## Star rating